 This is my whole point: this idea of justice is totally from the point of view of a system that believes in God the Judge.
 God is the one who sends whatever happens to you.
 Whereas the idea of order in the universe does not depend on there being a judge or a God.

 Let me add something to that.
-We in the West are heirs not only of the Biblical background, but also of the Ancient Greek worldview.
+We in the West are heirs not only of Biblical thinking, but also of the Ancient Greek worldview.
 So, from the ancient Greeks we inherit the idea of civil justice: that things have to be just on a civil level.
 To function properly, a society needs to base itself on laws coming from a legislature, from the people.
 We have a whole history of the dynamic between civil law and divine law here in the West.

 Activating Karmic Aftermath for Further Samsara